MatanYadaev/laravel-eloquent-spatial/README.md

 ## Tip for better IDE support

-For better IDE support, you should add a `query` method phpDoc annotation to your model:
+In order to get better IDE support, you should add a `query` method phpDoc annotation to your model:

 ```php
 /**